Formula Injection via tag names in XLSX export

 Affected versions

-- Affected versions: >= 2.27.0, <= 2.53.0
+- Kimai versions >= 2.27.0, <= 2.53.0 are affected by this security issue

-Severity: Medium
+- Severity: Medium

-The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2026-42267 to this issue.
+- The Common Vulnerabilities and Exposures (CVE) project has assigned the name CVE-2026-42267 to this issue

 Kimai allowed any authenticated user (ROLE_USER) to create a tag whose name is a spreadsheet formula (for example =SUM(54+51)) and assign it to a timesheet.